OpenHistoricalDataMap/DowloadWebService/README.md

 ### Introduction

-Hi, my name is Note (Tino Geißler) and I'm one of the People who worked on this part of the OHDM Project for about one Semester now.
+Hi, my name is Tino Geißler and I'm one of the People who worked on this part of the OHDM Project for about one Semester now.
 I wasn't really the first one and I probably wont be the last (at least I hope so ^^).

 (This Service was originally created [here](https://github.com/parafoxx/ohdm-maps) (in Python).
 My Job was, to rewrite it in Java and put it though further development)